void-ppc/skaware-void-sysdeps/readme.md

 ## Versioning

-The version number of the bundle stays in sync with the version number and revision of the Void skalibs package, to unforeseen complications.
+The version number of this repo needs to stay in sync with the version number of skalibs.
-E.G., the first version of this bundle will be 2.5.1.1r2. skalibs is at version 2.5.1.1, and revision 2 of the Void package will be the first to support cross compilation.

 ## Process for Constructing Sysdeps